Skip to main content.

 Simple JSP (25 pts)

-Next, create a simple JSP.
+Create a simple JSP.

-1. Create a new JSP named "first.jsp", click Finish.
+1. Create a new JSP named first.jsp, click Finish.

 Note that this file looks very much like a typical HTML file with a new first line.